 You feel the blood pounding in your veins.
 You’ve got everyone in place, your loved one’s employers know about this, and everyone is counting on you to lead the way.
-You sweep into your loved one’s workplace to start the intervention with a dozen supporting people ready to deliver rehearsed gut-wrenching messages, and his seat is empty.
+You sweep into your loved one’s workplace to start the drug intervention with a dozen supporting people ready to deliver rehearsed gut-wrenching messages, and his seat is empty.

 His secretary looks up.
 “He’s just gone out for lunch,” she says.